alikariminik/Fun-n-Games-MSP4/README.md

         * No major issues in JS files.
 * Python
     *   [Python Validator] Pycodestyle in GitPod
-        * No major issues in python files apart from one line in Setting.py being over 79 characters.
+        * No issues issues in python files.

 ### Responsiveness
 Vigorous testing was conducted throughout the development process to ensure that the site maintained responsiveness as more elements were added on.
 Using developer tools and adjusting screen dimensions, I have checked to ensure that all content displays clearly over a variety of screen sizes - primarily on the Mobile, Tablet and Monitors.
 As mentioned above, media queries were added to correct responsiveness failings from Bootstrap.